 - Whereas rainwater has a lot, more compounds.

 - Rainwater has dissolved acidic gas such as carbon dioxide from the air and that forms carbonic acid.
 This means that it has hydrogen ions and carbonate ions.
 Therefore, with the presence of acids, rainwater can conduct electricity.

-Why is that acids don’t have their acidic behavior in the absence of water?
+Why are those acids don’t have their acidic behaviour in the absence of water?

-The acidic behavior from acids are because of the presence of hydrogen ions.
-Hydrogen ions can only be produced in the presence of water and therefore water is definitely needed if acids are to show their acidic behavior.
+The acidic behaviour from acids is because of the presence of hydrogen ions.
+Hydrogen ions can only be produced in the presence of water and therefore water is definitely needed if acids are to show their acidic behaviour.

 |Neutral – A||7|

 |Strongly acidic – C||1|

 |Weekly alkaline – E||9|

 pH 11(B) -> pH 9(E) -> pH 7(A) -> pH 4(D) -> pH 1 (B)